hackclub/hackclub/workshops/Simple Js Clock/README.md

 ### 2) The CSS file

 This is the `style.css` file in your directory.
 Whatever styles we give to our website is written in this file.
-If you take a look in the `<head>` tag in your html, you will find a line of code (`<link href="style.css" rel="stylesheet" type="text/css" />`).
-This means that your CSS file is properly linked to your HTML file!
+If you take a look in the `<head>` tag in your HTML, you will find a line of code (`<link href="style.css" rel="stylesheet" type="text/css" />`).
+This means that your HTML file is properly linked to your CSS file!

 ### 3) The JavaScript file